-7.1 Document Retention and Renewal - A document control program shall be written that instructs the Coordinator in retaining and renewing documents according to their type.

-7.1.1 Financial Records - Existing financial records systems including purchase orders, invoices and payment records should be part of the program especially to the extent they provide information on the identity of suppliers, species and countries of origin of timber and timber products.

-7.1.2 Questionnaires - Initial or renewed questionnaires shall be required of all suppliers who provide new product(s); products where country of origin and country of harvest differ and chain of custody in a forest certification scheme is not provided.
-Information requested may include the name and address of the supplier, timber origin, common and scientific name of the species, and the quantity (volume, weight, or number of units).

-7.1.3 Timetables - Timetables shall be developed by the operator establishing the frequency for updating questionnaires based on supplier risk categories.
-Timetables shall include requirements for acceptable response period from the time a questionnaire is issued.

-7.2 Confidentiality - Confidentiality agreements may be part of each questionnaire.

-7.3 Control Procedures - Control procedures, including supplier audits, shall be relevant to the risk.
+- 7.1 Document Retention and Renewal A document control program shall be written that instructs the Coordinator in retaining and renewing documents according to their type. - 7.1.1 Financial Records Existing financial records systems including purchase orders, invoices and payment records should be part of the program especially to the extent they provide information on the identity of suppliers, species and countries of origin of Timber and Timber products. - 7.1.2 Questionnaires Initial or renewed questionnaires shall be required of all suppliers who provide new product(s); products where country of origin and Country of Harvest differ; or products where Chain of Custody in a Forest Certification Scheme is not provided.
+Information requested may include the name and address of the supplier, Timber origin, common and scientific name of the species, and the quantity (volume, weight, or number of units). - 7.2 Timetables Timetables shall be developed by the operator establishing the frequency for updating questionnaires based on supplier risk categories.
+Timetables shall include requirements for the acceptable response period from the time a questionnaire is issued. - 7.3 Confidentiality Confidentiality agreements are not required, but may be part of the supplier questionnaire. - 7.4 Control Procedures Control procedures, including supplier audits, shall be relevant to the risk.
 The rigor of verification procedures (document audits or on-the-ground audits) shall correspond to the degree of risk that the supplier may be trading in Illegal Timber.
-In order to reduce or eliminate risk in the Operator's supply chain, the audits may be tailored to the specific timber management related risk of the country or region of origin or tree species.

-7.4 Improvement Programs - The Operator shall require supplier developed improvement programs to remediate gaps in supply chain management or deficiencies identified though supplier questionnaires and/or audits.
-Any targets or objectives established in an improvement program should be specific, measurable, achievable, realistic and time-bound.
+To reduce or eliminate risk in the operator's supply chain, the audits may be tailored to the specific Timber management-related risk of the country or region of origin or tree species. - 7.5 Improvement Programs The operator shall require supplier-developed improvement programs to remediate gaps in supply chain management or deficiencies identified though supplier questionnaires and/or audits.
+Any targets or objectives established in an improvement program should be specific, measurable, achievable, realistic and timebound.
 Mitigation must be adequate and proportionate to minimize the identified risk.
 Progressive follow-up inspections may be required and consequences, including removal from the list of approved suppliers, shall be included in the program.
 The Coordinator should document all stages of each supplier's individual improvement program.

-8. Inspection, Verification and Audit Procedures - The Coordinator shall develop and maintain a quality management system for this program documenting an annual report of all suppliers' progress toward objectives and targets, as well as an annual report of the Entities' progress toward its internal objectives and targets.
-Procedures followed shall be documented through implementation of an audit program as described in Sections 8.1, 8.2 and 8.3.
+8.0 Inspection, Verification and Audit Procedures

+The Coordinator shall develop and maintain a quality management system for this program documenting an annual report of all suppliers' progress toward objectives and targets, as well as an annual report of the Entities' progress toward its internal objectives and targets.
+Procedures followed shall be documented through implementation of an audit program as described in Sections 8.1, 8.2 or 8.3.
-8.1 Internal Audits - Self audits may be conducted on a periodic basis, documenting that each component of the quality system was thoroughly reviewed and that the quality system is operating according to the required specifications.
-Corrective actions to address deficiencies must be identified and implemented.

-8.2 Third (3rd) Party Audits - Audits may be conducted by 3rd parties who have knowledge and expertise in forest certification and/or chain of custody management systems.

-8.3 Accredited 3rd Party Audits - Audits may be conducted by accredited 3rd party bodies operating ISO/IEC Guide 65 (ISO/IEC 17065) product certification programs and ISO/IEC 17021 management systems certification programs for this Standard.
+- 8.1 Internal Audits Self-audits shall be conducted on a periodic basis, documenting that each component of the quality system was thoroughly reviewed and that the quality system is operating according to the required specifications.
+Corrective actions to address deficiencies must be identified and implemented. - 8.2 Third-Party Audits Audits shall be conducted by third parties who have knowledge, expertise, and current training in forest certification and/or Chain of Custody management systems. - 8.3 Accredited Third-Party Audits Audits shall be conducted by accredited third-party bodies operating ISO/IEC Guide 65 (ISO/IEC 17065) product certification programs and ISO/IEC 17021 management systems certification programs for this Standard.